Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: The average number of elements in the -Selmer groups of elliptic curves

-where $\gamma\in\GL_3(\Q)$ and $f\in V_\Q$.
-Since it is clear that the center of $\GL_3(\Q)$ acts trivially, we obtain a well-defined action of $\PGL_3(\Q)$ on $V_\Q$.
-(In the identical manner, if $R$ is any ring, then we also obtain a well-defined action of $\PGL_3(R)$ on $V_R$.)
-It is also then clear that two ternary cubic forms $f,g\in V_\Q$ are properly equivalent if and only if they are $\PGL_3(\Q)$-equivalent.
-We thus have the following proposition.
+For a field $K$, we may define a twisted action of the group $\GL_3(K)$ on the space $V_K$ of ternary cubic forms having coefficients in $K$ via which induces an action of $\PGL_3(K)$ on $V_K$.
+We say that a ternary cubic form $f\in V_K$ is {\it $K$-soluble} if the equation $f(x,y,z)=0$ has a nontrivial solution over $K$.
+We then have the following result, which follows from \cite[Theorem~2.5 and Remark~2.7]{Fisher2} (see also \cite[\S4.2]{BhHo}): \begin{proposition} Let $K$ be a field having characteristic not equal to $2$ or $3$, and $E:y^2=x^3-\frac{I}{3}x-\frac{J}{27}$ be an elliptic curve over $K$.
+Then there exists a natural injection whose image consists exactly of the $K$-soluble ternary cubic forms having invariants equal to $I$ and~$J$.
+Under this correspondence, the identity element of $E(K)/3E(K)$ maps to the $\PGL_3(K)$-orbit of ternary cubic forms having a $K$-rational point of inflection.

+Furthermore, the stabilizer in $\PGL_3(K)$ of any ternary cubic form having invariants equal to~$I$ and~$J$ is isomorphic to $E(K)[3]$. \end{proposition}

+A rational ternary cubic form $f\in V_\Q$ is said to be {\it locally soluble} if $f$ is $\R$-soluble and $\Q_p$-soluble for all primes $p$.
+We then have the following proposition (see \cite[Remark~2.8]{Fisher2}):

 \begin{proposition} Let $E/\Q$ be an elliptic curve.
-Then the elements in the $3$-Selmer group of $E$ are in bijective correspondence with $\PGL_3(\Q)$-orbits on the set of locally soluble ternary cubic forms in $V_\Q$ having invariants equal to $I(E)$ and $J(E)$. \end{proposition}
+Then the elements in the $3$-Selmer group of $E$ are in bijective correspondence with $\PGL_3(\Q)$-orbits on the set of locally soluble ternary cubic forms in $V_\Q$ having invariants equal to $I(E)$ and $J(E)$.

+Furthermore, the set of all ternary cubic forms in $V_\Q$ having invariants equal to $I(E)$ and $J(E)$ that are not strongly irreducible lie in a single $\PGL_3(\Q)$-orbit, and this orbit corresponds to the identity element in the $3$-Selmer group of $E$. \end{proposition}

-By \cite[Theorem 1.1]{CFS}, any rational ternary cubic form $f\in V_\Q$ having integral invariants $I$ and $J$ is equivalent to an integral ternary cubic form $g\in V_\Z$ having invariants $I$ and $J$.
-In particular, it follows that such an $f$ is properly equivalent to either $g$ or $-g$.
+By a result of Cremona, Fisher, and Stoll \cite[Theorem 1.1]{CFS}, any rational ternary cubic form $f\in V_\Q$ having integral invariants $I$ and $J$ is $\SL_3(\Q)$-equivalent to an integral ternary cubic form $g\in V_\Z$ having invariants $I$ and $J$.
+In particular, it follows that such an $f$ is $\PGL_3(\Q)$-equivalent to either $g$ or $-g$.
 Since $g$ and $-g$ have the same invariants, we obtain the following proposition:

 \begin{proposition} Let $E/\Q$ be an elliptic curve.
-Then the elements in the $3$-Selmer group of $E$ are in bijective correspondence with $\PGL_3(\Q)$-orbits on the set of locally soluble integral ternary cubic forms in $V_\Z$ having invariants equal to $I(E)$ and $J(E)$. \end{proposition}
+Then the elements in the $3$-Selmer group of $E$ are in bijective correspondence with $\PGL_3(\Q)$-equivalence classes\footnote{We refer to the set of all $g\in V_\Z$ such that $g$ is $\PGL_3(\Q)$-equivalent to a fixed integral ternary cubic form $f$ as the {\it $\PGL_3(\Q)$-equivalence class} of $f$ in $V_\Z$.} of locally soluble integral ternary cubic forms in $V_\Z$ having invariants equal to $I(E)$ and $J(E)$.

-Next, recall that if $K$ is any field and $E$ is an elliptic curve defined over $K$, then equivalence classes of soluble $3$-coverings of $E$ over $K$ correspond bijectively to elements in $E(K)/3E(K)$.
-These $3$-coverings of $E$ over $K$ correspond to $K$-soluble ternary cubic forms over $K$, where a ternary cubic form $f$ having coefficients in $K$ is said to be {\it $K$-soluble} if the equation $f(x,y,z)=0$ has a solution with $[x:y:z]\in\P^2(K)$.